Morality in Anarchism and He-Yin Zhen’s Conception of Female Liberation

 Yim at this moment wakes up and, forgetting his previous dislike of New Years’ festivities, exclaims “Greetings!
 Congratulations!
 It is the New Year, a new world has come!”.

 What is most interesting about Cai’s text is its seemingly contradictory views about foreign countries.
-Yimin is clearly a model Chinese citizen – smart, hard-working, and shrewd – a fact which might be owed to his education in the US (‘because he loved the ideas of freedom and equality’), France, Germany (‘the vanguard of technology’), England, Italy, Switzerland, and Russia.
-Cai, having also studied in Europe, clearly believed this was useful and a source of pride.
+Yimin is clearly a model Chinese citizen – smart, hard-working, and shrewd – a fact which might be owed to his education in the US (‘because he loved the ideas of freedom and equality’), Germany (‘the vanguard of technology’), France, England, Italy, Switzerland, and Russia.
+Cai, having also studied in Europe, clearly believed this education was both useful and a source of pride.

 However, Cai laments the fact that Russia and Japan are at present warring over Manchuria, and fears for the future when the Yangtze region, Fujian or Guangdong might also be battlegrounds for foreign powers.
 When describing the invading foreigners of the future, he writes: ‘they looked at China and saw it as this wonderful melon that they had discussed carving up a number of times, and now their occasion had finally arrived’, describing them as malicious and power-hungry.